r0fld4nc3/blender-addons-repo/README.md

 * Click `New`
 * Paste the code
 * Hit the run arrow
-* It should open the `User Preferences` panel.
-Go to `Get Extensions`
+* It should open the `User Preferences` panel on the `Get Extensions` tab.
-* Install the toolbox addon again
-* Delete the install script from the text editor
+* The code and file will remove themselves automatically.
 * You now have the repository and version where all future addon updates will be added.

-So every time I push an update, all you have to do is go to extensions and hit "Update" and that's it
+**Note:** If "nothing" happened, it is likely because the repository is already registered and so there is nothing to be done.

 # Installation - Local Addon